Skip to content

 useCollectorGEMINI_TELEMETRY_USE_COLLECTORUse external OTLP collector (advanced)true/falsefalse

-Note on boolean environment variables: For the boolean settings (enabled, logPrompts, useCollector), setting the corresponding environment variable to true or 1 will enable the feature.
-Any other value will disable it.
+Note on boolean environment variables: For boolean settings like enabled, setting the environment variable to true or 1 enables the feature.

-For detailed information about all configuration options, see the Configuration Guide.
+For detailed configuration information, see the Configuration guide.

 1. Set your Google Cloud project ID: